 Revenue from rendering of transport and logistic services is recognised as and when services are completed.
-The lead time for rendering transport and logistic service is usually very short, lasting usually not more than two to three weeks.
+The lead time for rendering transport and logistic services is usually very short, lasting usually not more than two to three weeks.
+The amount of revenue recognised is based on contractual transaction price.
+If the value of services transferred by the Group exceed the payments, a contract asset is recognised.
+If the payments exceed the value of the services transferred, a contract liability is recognised.